 School injuries – in the rough and tumble of every day school life it may well be taken for granted that children are going to suffer the occasional bump and scrape.
 Accidents happen, but if your child is hurt because the school failed to provide a proper duty of care, then that’s a different matter and you’ve every right to seek compensation, not least because it will help to reassure your child that their school represents a safe environment.
 In England, more than £7.25m was paid in compensation for injuries to pupils in the three years from 2014 to 2016.

 Criminal Injury Claims – criminal injury claims differ from other claims in that the money is usually claimed from the CICA (Criminal Injuries Compensation Authority), a government organisation created with the sole purpose of providing compensation for the victims of crime.
 It doesn’t matter if the perpetrator has never been caught or charged, or doesn’t have the funds to cover a compensation claim.

-There are, of course, a multitude of different cases which don’t fit neatly into any one category, and what this means is that, if you’ve been hurt in any way and feel it wasn’t your fault, you should relay any details of your accident to our personal injury lawyers at the earliest possibility.
+There are, of course, a multitude of different cases which don’t fit neatly into any one category, and what this means is that, if you’ve been hurt in any way and feel it wasn’t your fault, you should relay any details of your accident to an expert personal injury solicitor at the earliest possibility.

 When you submit your details, you'll be in safe hands.
 Our partners are National Accident Helpline (a brand of National Accident Law, a firm of personal injury solicitors regulated by the Solicitors Regulation Authority).
 They are the UK's leading personal injury service.
 Their friendly legal services advisers will call you to talk about your claim and give you free, no-obligation advice.
 National Accident Law may pay us a marketing fee for our services.

 By submitting your personal data, you agree for your details to be sent to National Accident Law so they can contact you to discuss your claim.